 During the initial stage of a real estate sales transaction, offers and counteroffers are prepared and submitted between buyers and sellers.
 When your offer is unacceptable to the seller they will likely make a written counteroffer to sell on different terms.
-If everyone is willing, a compromise in terms is reached, an acceptance occurs and a binding agreement is the result.
+If everyone is willing, a compromise in terms is reached, an acceptance occurs and a binding agreement is a result.

 To be valid, your offer to buy needs to: